Summer Art Program

 • Ages: 8+

-• Group Size: 10 kids maximum per week
+• Group Size: 10 artists maximum per week

 • Atmosphere: Inclusive, judgment-free, supportive, and fun